DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 To train the model, I used the Adam optimizer, the batch size of 128, 50 epochs, the learning rate of 0.001, and the keep probability of 0.5 for dropout.

+A validation set is used to assess how well the model is performing.
+A low accuracy on the training and validation sets imply underfitting.
+A high accuracy on the training set but low accuracy on the validation set implies overfitting.

 #### 4. Performance

 * training set accuracy of 0.998
 * validation set accuracy of 0.967
 * test set accuracy of 0.947

+---

 ### Test the Model on New Images

+To gain more insight into how the model is working, I used five pictures of German traffic signs from the web and used my model to predict the traffic sign type.
+The `signnames.csv` file is useful as it contains mappings from the class id (integer) to the actual sign name.

 #### 1. Choose five German traffic signs found on the web